Semiparametric Bayesian Estimation of Dynamic Discrete Choice Models: Application II: Gilleskie's Multinomial Model of Medical Care Use and Work Absence

 The accumulated number of physician visits $v_t$ and the accumulated number of illness-related absence from work $a_t$ both take values in $ \{0,1,\ldots, T-1\} $.
 They start from $v_1=a_1=0$ and evolve in the following way: $v_{t+1} = v_t +1(d_t=1 \text{ or } 3)$ and $a_{t+1} = a_t +1(d_t=2 \text{ or } 3)$.

 In each illness period $t \in \{1,\ldots,T\}$, the individual recovers and returns to the state of being well with probability $\pi^W(x_t,d_t)$.
-Gilleskie parametrizes and estimates $\pi^W(x_t,d_t)$ and $\pi^S(H)$ prior to estimating the preference parameters.
-We use those estimate in our application.
+Gilleskie parameterizes and estimates $\pi^W(x_t,d_t)$ and $\pi^S(H)$ prior to estimating the preference parameters.
+We use those estimates in our application.